Hyperledger: A Dictionary Definition of Blockchain Collaboration Framework

 What is Hyperledger?

-Hyperledger is a project hosted by the Linux Foundation, designed to foster the collaborative development of blockchain technology across various industries.
-Unlike public blockchains like Bitcoin or Ethereum, Hyperledger focuses on private and permissioned blockchains, allowing organizations to maintain control over their data while benefiting from the security and transparency that blockchain offers.
+Hyperledger is a project hosted by the Linux Foundation aimed at advancing collaborative development of blockchain technology.
+Unlike public blockchains like Bitcoin, Hyperledger focuses on private blockchains, providing organizations with greater control over their data while ensuring security and transparency.

 Key Features of Hyperledger

-Interoperability: Hyperledger projects can interact with each other, facilitating seamless communication across different blockchain networks.
+- Interoperability: Facilitates communication across different blockchain networks.

-These features make Hyperledger an attractive option for businesses looking to leverage blockchain technology without exposing their data to the public.
+These features make Hyperledger attractive for businesses leveraging blockchain technology without public data exposure.

 The Hyperledger Family of Projects